Grimm-Aerospace/GrimmModlets/README.md

 + **Why?** - Minor change to wheel behavior to keep Malemute wheels relevant in KSP 1.12

 + **Dependencies** - Malemute, KSP version >= 1.12.0

+## Extras

+You probably won't need these and they are not installed by default but are located in the Content/Extras folder.

+### BDBCryoTanks

++ **What?** - Replaces BDB boiloff with CryoTanks boiloff.
+This is included in BDB's extras on the main branch, but can be useful if you're playing with the Apollo revamp.

++ **Why?** - Having two separate boiloff mechanics in the same save is weird.
+Note that CryoTanks boiloff is easy mode while BDB boiloff is "mission impossible."

++ **Dependencies** - Bluedog Design Bureau, CryoTanks

+### CNCJNSQStations

++ **What?** - Adds CommNetConstellation ground station definitions for JNSQ.
+Now part of JNSQ.
+Known issues: 1) Do not change default Ground Station enable/disable settings in base/KK settings pages as it bugs out CNC.
+2) Stock Kerbin DSN names appear in flight for some stations, this is just a visual issue and has no gameplay consequences.

++ **Why?** - Because stock CommNet is boring and RealAntennas has no support for NFX reflectors.

++ **Dependencies** - CommNetConstellation, JNSQ

+### GrimmHistorian

++ **What?** - Historian profile that I use in all my screenshots.

++ **Why?** - Why not.

++ **Dependencies** - Historian.